Skip to content

 Prerequisites

-Create a Table Bucket
+Create a Table Bucket and namespace

 aws s3tables create-namespace \